Chief Executive Officer, McLaren Racing

-Graduating from Nottingham University in 1984 with an honours degree in physics, Jonathan Neale began a lengthy career in the commercial and defence aerospace industry.
-Beginning at Philips Defence Systems, he became a chartered electrical and electronic engineer and went on to lead the advanced development group within the electronic warfare division.
-He moved to BAE systems in 1991, working as a project design engineer leading major systems projects for commercial aircraft.
+Graduating from Nottingham University in 1984 with an honours degree in physics, Jonathan began a lengthy career in the commercial and defence aerospace industry.

 Jonathan joined McLaren Racing as operations director in 2001 to oversee the race team’s operations and engineering processes.
-He was appointed the company’s managing director in 2004.
-Jonathan is currently a fellow of the Institute of Directors and occupies a principal role within the organisation, managing overall technical and operational strategy for the whole team.
+He was appointed the company’s managing director in 2004, and chief operating officer and acting CEO in 2014.

 A rich background in mechanical and automotive engineering – including roles at BMW’s powertrain division – perfectly prepared Simon Roberts for McLaren Racing.
 Joining the team in 2003 as general manager, he became operations director the following year.

-John joined McLaren Racing as finance director in January 2005 and has subsequently taken on more responsibility, becoming commercial & finance director in 2010.
+John joined McLaren Racing as finance director in January 2005 and has subsequently taken on more responsibility, becoming Chief Business Officer at McLaren Racing.

 After graduating from Coventry University with an honours degree in mechanical engineering, Matt Morris joined British engineering stalwart Cosworth, where he worked on the firm’s Formula 1 and World Rally Championship engine programmes.

 He joined Williams in 2003, initially working as a systems engineer and on gearbox design before becoming the team’s head of transmission, in 2006.